BawdyAnarchist/quBSD/Future_Development.md

 Cycle all scripts through shellcheck again.

-qb-create
-	- GUIDED MODE needs to be completely redone.

 /usr/local/share/quBSD
 	- Needs updated in general after you're done
 	- Needs to document that the rootjails must stay lowered schg
 	- Update the guides regarding #defaults in jailmap.

-### TROUBLE NOTES (uncertain, things to monitor)

 jail -r
 	- <net-jail> is causing an "Operation not permitted" error